-- Liability protections—Like a C-corporation, an S-Corporation is responsible for its own liability—so there’s much less chance of you being personally liable for your business’ obligations.
+- Liability protection.
+Like a C-corporation, an S-Corporation is responsible for its own liability—so there’s much less chance of you being personally liable for your business’s obligations.

 What are the disadvantages of an S-corporation?

-- Restrictions on selling stock—If you think selling stock is in your future, you’ll want to look at the law carefully—S-corps have more limits on issuing stock than C-corps do.
+- Restrictions on selling stock.
+If you think selling to stockholders is in your future, you’ll want to look at the federal and state law carefully—S-corps have more limits on issuing stock than C-corps do.

 f.
 Limited liability company (LLC)

 What’s a limited liability company?